-INT 0001-0003 Internship 1-3......1-3 cr.
 This internship allows the student to learn directly from the work environment through a work placement on the University campus, or off-campus with a nonprofit, governmental, or business organization.
-Learning outcomes are based on a combination of the student's degree program and professional goals, and are individualized cooperatively through the Director of Career Services and Placement, the host organization's supervisor, and the student.
+Learning outcomes are based on a combination of the student's degree program and professional goals and are individualized cooperatively through the Career Development Office, the host organization's supervisor, and the student.